Firewall nftables settings (firewall.toml)

 Description Set limits on the number of simultaneous incoming packets per second.
 If the number of packets exceeds the specified period, the remaining packets will be discarded.
 If you notice unwanted losses, increase the value or disable it.

-To disable the speed limit, set the value to "0", otherwise set it according to the nftables (limit rate) documentation.
-For example, "1/second" will limit transmission to one packet per second.
+To disable the speed limit, set the value to "0", otherwise set it according to the documentation nftables (limit rate).
+For example, «1/second»it will limit transmission to one packet per second.

 Examples